The Significance of Benefits and Perks

 Perks, on the other hand, are extra rewards or incentives on top of salary and non-wage compensation.
 They are frequently “experiential” in nature, meaning they provide an experience for an employee but aren’t necessarily a form of compensation (see some specific examples below).
 Of course, there is room for discussion around whether a particular program or free item counts as a benefit or a perk, but when it comes to the extras that go above and beyond traditional benefits, we’re seeing them become more valuable to employees.

 As benefits like health coverage and 401(k) contributions become table stakes, perks can act as the “nice to haves” or “over and above” that sway an employee’s decision to take a job offer with your company, or to stay and not take an offer with a different organization.
-Examples of perks that are growing in popularity include:
+The following are examples of perks that are growing in popularity.

 Attracting and retaining employees requires listening to their needs and developing creative solutions, so a robust mix of benefits and perks can be a powerful tool in your organization’s compensation, recruitment and retention toolboxes.